Yonathen/JavaSE17Developer/s1-d4-java.util-I.md

 // LinkedList Implementation of Deque
 Deque<String> animal2 = new LinkedList<>();
 ```
+- Using `LinkedList`
+  - main benefit is it implements both `List` and `Deque`
+    - And you can use `List` methods
+  - The tread-off is that its isn't pure `Queue`
+    - we can use `ArrayDeque` if we dont need to use `List` methods

 - Besides methods available in the Queue interface, the Deque interface also includes the following methods:
+  - Adding to deque
     - `addFirst()` - Adds the specified element at the beginning of the deque.
 Throws an `exception` if the deque is full.
     - `addLast()` - Adds the specified element at the end of the deque.
 Throws an `exception` if the deque is full.
     - `offerFirst()` - Adds the specified element at the beginning of the deque.
 Returns `false` if the deque is full.
     - `offerLast()` - Adds the specified element at the end of the deque.
 Returns `false` if the deque is full.
+  - Accessing element from deque
     - `getFirst()` - Returns the first element of the deque.
 Throws an `exception` if the deque is empty.
     - `getLast()` - Returns the last element of the deque.
 Throws an `exception` if the deque is empty.
     - `peekFirst()` - Returns the first element of the deque.
 Returns `null` if the deque is empty.
     - `peekLast()` - Returns the last element of the deque.
 Returns `null` if the deque is empty.
+  - Removing element from deque
     - `removeFirst()` - Returns and removes the first element of the deque.
 Throws an `exception` if the deque is empty.
     - `removeLast()` - Returns and removes the last element of the deque.
 Throws an `exception` if the deque is empty.
     - `pollFirst()` - Returns and removes the first element of the deque.
 Returns `null` if the deque is empty.
     - `pollLast()` - Returns and removes the last element of the deque.
 Returns `null` if the deque is empty.

 #### Deque as Stack Data Structure
 - Here are the methods the Deque interface provides to implement stack: